Wills in Virginia

 “How do I make a will?"

-These are only some of the many questions that often arise on the subject of wills.
+These are only some of the many questions that often occur on the subject of wills.

-Of course, these laws can be very complicated.
+Of course, the law concerning wills can be very complicated.
 This pamphlet is designed to present simple and straightforward answers to commonly asked questions, and is not intended as a guide to preparing wills, or as a substitute for a consultation with a lawyer.

 1. What is a will?